-In this paper, we have analyzed the asymptotic behavior of ADMM for compressed sensing.
-By using recently developed CGMT framework, we have shown that the asymptotic distribution of the tentative estimate in ADMM is characterized by the stochastic process $\curbra{S_{k}}_{k=1,2,\dotsc}$.
-The main theorem enables us to predict the error evolution of ADMM in the large system limit.
+In this paper, we have proposed the prediction method for the asymptotic behavior of ADMM for compressed sensing.
+By using the recently developed CGMT framework, we have provided the stochastic process $\curbra{S_{k}}_{k=1,2,\dotsc}$ corresponding to the tentative estimate in ADMM.
+The main claim provides the prediction of the error evolution of ADMM in the large system limit.
 We can also tune the parameter in ADMM from the asymptotic result.
-Simulation results show that the empirical performance obtained by ADMM and its theoretical prediction are close to each other in terms of MSE and SER in sparse vector reconstruction and binary vector reconstruction, respectively.
+Simulation results show that the empirical performance obtained by ADMM and its prediction are close to each other in terms of MSE and SER in sparse vector reconstruction and binary vector reconstruction, respectively.

 We here show some possible research directions based on the analysis in this paper.
 Although we consider the fixed parameter $\rho$ in ADMM, it is possible to use the different parameter $\rho_{k}$ at each iteration and predict the asymptotic performance in the same manner.
-The theoretical result in this case would provide the faster convergence of the algorithm.
-Moreover, both ADMM and CGMT can be applied to the convex optimization problem in the complex-valued domain~\cite{li2015,hayakawa2018,abbasi2019}.
-It would be also an interesting topic to analyze the performance of ADMM for compressed sensing problems in the complex-valued domain, which often appear in communication systems. \appendices
+The prediction in this case would provide the faster convergence of the algorithm.
+Moreover, both ADMM and CGMT can be applied to the convex optimization problem in the complex-valued domain~\cite{li2015,hayakawa2018b,abbasi2019}.
+It would also be an interesting topic to analyze the performance of ADMM for compressed sensing problems in the complex-valued domain, which often appear in communication systems.